kwonus/Quelle-Obsolete/Quelle.md

 Go Home!

 Like the earlier example, the subject is "you understood".
-The object this time is defined and tells "you" where to go.
+The object this time is defined, and insists that "you" should go home.
 Some verbs always have objects, others sometimes do, and still others never do.
 Quelle follows this same pattern and each some Quelle verbs require direct-objects; and some do not.
 See Table 3-1 where the column identified as "Parameter Count" identifies objects of the verb.

-**SEARCH statement**: Each statement contains one or more *search clauses*.
-If there is more than one SEARCH clause, each each clause is logically OR’ed with all other clauses.
+**Statement**: A statement is composed of one or more *actions*.
+If there is more than one SEARCH actions issued by the statement, then search action is logically OR’ed together.

-**SEARCH clause**: Each clause contains one or more *search terms*.
-A SEARCH clause is either unquoted statement or quoted.

-**Unquoted SEARCH clause:** an unquoted clause contains one or more search words.
-If there is more than one word, then each word is logically AND’ed with all other words within the clause.
+**Unquoted SEARCH segments:** an unquoted search segment contains one or more search words.
+If there is more than one word in the segment, then each word is logically AND’ed together.
 Like all other types of clauses, the end of the clause terminates with any of this punctuation:

 - ; [semi-colon]
-- -- [minus-minus]
 - @ [at-symbol: the beginning of an explicit verb]
 - the end-of-the-line [newline]